Information decomposition in complex systems via machine learning: Implementation specifics

 \subsubsection{Radial density measurement scheme}

-For the radial density measurements (Figs.~\ref{fig:glass}, \ref{fig:glass_compression_schemes}), the local neighborhood of each sample was processed 50 radial density structure functions for each particle type, evenly spaced over the interval $r=[0.5, 4]$.
+For the radial density measurements (Figs.~\ref{fig:glass},\ref{fig:glass_compression_schemes} of the main text), the local neighborhood of each sample was processed using 50 radial density structure functions for each particle type, evenly spaced over the interval $r=[0.5, 4]$.
 Specifically, for particle $i$ at the center and the set of neighboring particles $\mathcal{S}_A$ of type A,

 where $R_{ij}$ is the distance between particles $i$ and $j$.
 The same expression was used to compute $G_B$, the structure functions for the type B particles in the local neighborhood.
 The width parameter $\delta$ was equal to 50\% of each radius interval.